ric9176/rps-challenge/README.md

 My approach
 ------------------

+Get it done :-)

 Instructions for using the appliation
 -------------------------------------

 The application can be run by users by running a local server after cloning this repo.

 ```
 $ git clone git@github.com:[ric9176]/rps-challenge.git